whalderman/search-quality-rater-guidelines-tldr/docs/qrg/appendix-using-the-evaluation-platform/29-reporting-duplicate-results-in-tasks.md

 ![](../images/img868.jpg)

 You can then check results that are duplicates of the current result, and the checked results will be highlighted in yellow.
-You must select the "**Dupe of**..." button.
+You must select the "**Dupe of...**" button.

 ![](../images/img869.jpg)

-The duplicate results that you checked will be annotated by "**Dupe of**..." text at the top of the block.
+The duplicate results that you checked will be annotated by "**Dupe of...**" text at the top of the block.
 After selecting all dupes, click on the **finish selecting dupes** link to return to the normal rating mode.
 The link's name will change back to **Select Dupes**, and you will be able to report other sets of dupes, if there are any.
 If you change your mind, you can always uncheck a result.

 <span style="color: red">**Dupes**</span>